 "I am delighted to be the patron of the SME Innovation Alliance, the voice for these companies".
 Prof Stephen Hawking

 If you are a UK SME working in technology development, you can become a member.
-Membership is FREE allowing your SME to become part of our national voice and benefit from exclusive member offers, whereas paid membership gives you free access to all SMEIA meetings, members and to stand for committee.
+Membership is optionally FREE allowing your SME to become part of our national voice and benefit from exclusive member offers, whereas PAID membership gives you free access to all SMEIA meetings, members and to stand for committee.
+Do try and support us with paid membership!

 We are a not for profit organisation that champions the interests of small and medium sized high technology businesses, working across sectors from Mechanical Engineering to Bio-tech and Pharma, concentrating on the matters of common interest that arise from being at the bleeding edge of technology development.